 We worship together at 10:30am each Sunday.
 Our services are held by video-conference with some people also joining by telephone.
 Others are receiving written material so they can participate.
 If you want to join us for worship please contact our Minister, Reverend Derek McLean who will be pleased to help.

-Government guidance has indicated that some services can take place within church buildings from the 4th July.
-However, we are taking very seriously our responsibility to protect people’s health and we are realistic about the constraints on worship services which are necessary.
-In addition, Oadby is within the area covered by the extended Leicester lockdown.
+Government guidance indicated that some services can now take place within church buildings.
+However, we are taking very seriously our responsibility to protect people’s health and we are realistic about the constraints on worship services which are necessary; additionally Oadby was within the area covered by the extended Leicester lockdown.

 Most Methodist churches are not normally open for Private Prayer.
 In our Methodist tradition, prayer is usually in our own homes and in small groups, or in the gathered acts of worship.